Pricing ASICs for Cryptocurrency Mining: Proofs

 Slightly rearranging:

-Note that the sum potentially goes over states where the opportunity's value is equal to zero, which is unnecessary.
-This can be avoided by starting the summation only from $\turn$ where:
+Note that the sum might go over states where the opportunity's value is equal to zero, which is unnecessary and can be avoided by starting the summation only from $\turnReg$ where:

-By the definition given in Equation~\ref{eq:opp-val-immediate} this is the same as requiring:
+By the definition given in \cref{eq:oppValImmediate}, this is the same as requiring:

 As the opportunity's value is strictly greater than $0$, the $\max$ can be dropped, resulting in: